 - Check your credit report online.
 It’s worth checking your credit report to see if there are any mistakes or errors that could hurt your chances of getting a personal loan for debt consolidation.
 You’re entitled to a free credit report each year from any of the three credit bureaus: Equifax, TransUnion, or Experian.
 This report will also give you a clearer picture of your financial history and includes things like late payments, credit report inquiries, bankruptcies, and more information.

 - Work on your debt-to-income ratio.
-If you’re not in a rush to consolidate debt, it’s worth it to spend some time improving your debt-to-income ratio.
+If you’re not in a rush to bad credit debt consolidation, it’s worth it to spend some time improving your debt-to-income ratio.
 Paying off your smaller debt sources will make a big difference and could help you get a better rate when applying for debt consolidation loans.

 - Start shopping.
 It’s worth taking the time to shop around and compare rates from several lenders.
 To save time, use an online lending marketplace like Credible or Fiona.
 These allow you to submit one short pre-application that will immediately tell you if you’re pre-qualified with any of their network of lenders.
 It won’t hurt your credit and some of these lending platforms will let you add a cosigner.